Photos

 Web photo services come and go.
 I know people who put their photos on a "free" service that later started charging for storage, or shut down completely.

-When I started keeping online photo galleries, there were few choices, so I built my own.
-I have a private area on my website that needs a password to enter.
-Strangers, and Google, can't look at my pictures.
-(So my friends don't need to worry that their picture will end up on a billboard advertising something.)
 My site has over 80 galleries containing over 7000 pictures.
-For each picture I add, I make an entry in a text file with a caption and the filename, and copy the photo to a web directory, and then I run a Perl program to generate web index files.
-Then I push the web index files and the photos to my private site.
-This setup means that I have to update things when browser or web technology changes.
+For each picture I add, I make an entry in a text file with a caption and the filename, and copy the photo to a web directory.
+Then I run programs to generate web index files and thumbnails on my personal computer, and check them before I push the web index files and the photos to the private site.
+This setup means that I have to update my tools when browser or web technology changes.
 On the other hand, I control the privacy of the pictures and can improve the site whenever I want.

-Displaying Pictures on a Mac
+Displaying Pictures on a Mac using the Photos App and Screen Saver

 I add pictures to a Photos album called "screen" if they should be in the random screensaver.

-iCloud Photos
+Storing Photos in iCloud Photos

 Apple has a product called iCloud Photos.
 Here is how I employ it.